cann-emma/DSProject1/README.md

 3. Output

    - [Output Files](https://github.com/cann-emma/DSProject1/tree/main/output)

 ## Reproducing Results
 To reproduce this work:

 - Download [R Studio](https://cran.r-project.org/)(version 4.4.1 or higher)

+- Fork then clone this repository in terminal

 - Install and load packages and all dependencies